 The Mermaid of the North sits upon a rock- named ‘Clach Dubh’ (black rock in Gaelic) in the Seaboard village of Balintore.

 To visit her make your way to the village of Balintore and to the car park at the Seaboard Centre.

 You can take the short walk (300 yards) along the sculpture trail path to the Mermaid of the North.

 Steve Hayward, from Hilton, sculpted the 10ft bronzed wood mermaid statue in 2007, the Highland Year of Culture.
 The Mermaid of the North is part of the area’s Seaboard Sculpture Trail, which includes several other sculptures related to the sea, such as three giant salmon and three slate monuments.

-In 2012 the mermaid was damaged by a severe storm.
+In 2012 the sculpture was damaged by a severe storm.
 Originally made from wood and resin, she was not strong enough to withstand the stormy weather.
-In 2014 the mermaid was replaced with a bronze cast model and this was aided with a grant from the SSE.
+In 2014 she was replaced with a bronze-cast model and this was aided by a grant from SSE.
 Every year the Mermaid lures many tourists to the area and is greatly valued by the locals.

 “Very pretty village and nicely laid out garden and info board about the mermaid.
 Mermaid itself is quite eye catching on her rock.
 Tide was in when we visited last but I’ve been when tide is out and you can get closer then.
 Well worth a visit.”

 “Certainly more impressive than the little one at Copenhagen and no hoards of visitors, just me and my wife, nice photo opportunity on our NC500 road trip.”

 – TripAdvisor Review, June 2022